 p4 obliterate dir / Do not obliterate any files; list the files that would be obliterated with the -y option.
 In this case, all files in directory dir and below would be subject to deletion with the -y option. p4 obliterate -y file Obliterate file from the depot.
 All history and metadata for every revision of file are erased. p4 obliterate -y file #3 Obliterate only the third revision of file .
-If #3 was the head revision, the new head revision is now #2 and the next revision will be revision #3 .
-If #3 was not the head revision, the head revision remains unchanged. p4 obliterate -y file #3,5 Obliterate revisions 3, 4, and 5 of file .
-If #5 was the head revision, the new head revision is now #2 , and the next revision will be #3 .
+If $#3was$ the head revision, the new head revision is now $#2$ and the next revision will be revision $#3$.
+If #3 was not the head revision, the head revision remains unchanged. p4 obliterate -y Obliterate revisions 3, 4, and 5 of file . file #3,5 If $#5$ was the head revision, the new head revision is now $#2$, and the next revision will be $#3$.
 If #5 was not the head revision, the head revision remains unchanged.

 To mark a file deleted at its head revision but leave it in the depot.
 This is the normal way of deleting files. p4 delete Instead of obliterating files, you can save disk space on a local depot by archiving some of its revisions to an archive depot.
-History of changes to these files is preserved. p4 archive To restore archived revisions from an archive depot.
-(You cannot restore obliterated files, but you can restore archived files.) p4 restore p4 opened
+History of changes to these files is preserved. p4 archive p4 opened

+To restore archived revisions from an archive depot.
+(You cannot restore obliterated p4 files, but you can restore archived files.) restore